pathtofile/pathtofile.github.io/index.md

 layout: home
 ---

-This is the Infosec blog of Aussie PatH, opinions are my own.
+This is the infosec blog of Aussie PatH, opinions are my own.